 It is clear from the statistics that Georgia transportation authorities need to be focusing more on protecting some of the most vulnerable users on our roads, especially pedestrians living in lower socio- economic neighborhoods, African Americans and senior citizens.
 Resources in the metro Atlanta seem focused on widening highways and local roads.
 However, investment in public transportation and sidewalks would help ease the congestion on the roads and, in turn, make the area safer for pedestrians.

 Any pedestrian safety improvements need to take the consideration of these demographics into account.
 For many people in Atlanta, walking is not a choice.
 For example, in lower socio-economic neighborhoods, walking is simply the only way most people have of getting to their workplace.
 The current infrastructure, very often, unfortunately makes it too dangerous for people to do so.

-If you or a loved one have been injured in a pedestrian accident in the metro Atlanta region or anywhere across Georgia, talk to an Atlanta pedestrian accident attorney at the Katz Law Firm, and determine if you have legal options for a claim for compensation.
+If you or a loved one have been injured in a pedestrian accident in the metro Atlanta region or anywhere across Georgia, talk to an Atlanta pedestrian accident attorney at the Katz Personal Injury Lawyers, and determine if you have legal options for a claim for compensation.
 You may be eligible for damages that include medical expenses, lost wages, diminished earning capacity, pain and suffering and other damages.
 Talk to a lawyer at our firm, and discuss your case.